 -

 $1 promotional pricing is both .xyz's growth engine and its structural vulnerability.
-If two-thirds of registrations are abandoned at renewal, the TLD's 45 million entries overstate the stable namespace by 2-3x.
-The question is whether .xyz's infrastructure users — the ones generating subdomains — will sustain the TLD when promotional registrations churn.
+Our DNS pass confirms the churn directly: only 42.4% of roots resolve, so the 50.6 million headline overstates the functional namespace by more than two-to-one.
+The question is whether .xyz's real infrastructure users — the ~5.7 million resolving roots — will sustain the TLD as promotional registrations lapse.

 What Would Help

 1. Researchers: use .xyz as a case study in new gTLD adoption dynamics.
-With 45 million entries and 11 years of history, .xyz is the only new gTLD with enough data to study lifecycle patterns — promotional acquisition, renewal behavior, subdomain generation, and sector concentration.
+With 50.6 million hostnames and 12 years of history, .xyz is the only new gTLD with enough data to study lifecycle patterns — promotional acquisition, renewal behavior, subdomain generation, resolution decay, and sector concentration.
 Download the full dataset to analyze registration patterns.

 2. ICANN: publish granular renewal rates by TLD.
 The single most important metric for evaluating the new gTLD program — what percentage of registrations renew — is not publicly available at TLD granularity.
 Without it, the difference between a thriving namespace and a promotional churn machine is invisible.
 The .xyz data suggests active infrastructure, but only renewal data would confirm it.